 My Aunty Sheila was the worst affected.
 She was legendary in her madness.
-We used to hide from her.
-The three of us.
+We used to hide from her, the three of us.
 My mum, my brother and I. Whenever she came to call on one of her random visits.
-Having apparantly walked for miles.
-With nothing on her feet.
-Dressed in a dirty fur coat and probably little else.
+Having apparantly walked for miles... with nothing on her feet, dressed in a dirty fur coat and probably very little else.

-We didn't know what to do with her.
-The times that we had to let her in because she wouldn't go away.
-The occasional cup of tea and stilted probably non-sensical conversation and that was it.
-Off she would go to wherever she went when she wasn't desperately trying to connect with her family - and my brother and I would crawl out from behind the sofa.
+We didn't really know what to do with her; the times that my mum had to let her in because she wouldn't go away.
+The occasional cup of tea and stilted, non-sensical conversation and then that would be that...
+Then off she would go to wherever it was that she went when she wasn't desperately trying to re-connect with her family - and my brother and I would crawl out from behind the sofa.

 So I don't come from the greatest of gene pools.

-Mental illness is just that.
-An illness.
-That lives in your head.
-It's a crippling and destabilising monster that is difficult to overcome.
-My Aunty needed help.
-Desperately.
+My Aunty needed help...desperately.
 Instead she was talked about, pointed at and became the butt of peoples jokes.

-I can't help my Aunty.
-Or the rest of my family.
-Without exception as far as I am aware apart from my mum, my brother and me they are all long gone.
+I can't help my Aunty - Or the rest of my family for that matter.
+Without exception, as far as I am aware apart from my mum, my brother and me they are all long gone.

 It went through my family like a wrecking ball.
-But I'm attempting to break the mould.
+But I'm fighting back.

 I don't want to live my life like my family before me.
-Battling, battling, battling those inner demons and monsters in my head.
+Battling those inner demons and monsters in my head.
 So to the best of my ability I won't.

 None of these things individually are going to be the key to my wellness.
 In no way shape or form are they going to protect me from any nasties in my future designed to rock my world.
 But they are a start.
 Something I can cling on to in the quest for emotional stability.